-Financial Statements Type of auditors' report issued Unmodified Internal control over fina ancial reporting: Material weakness(e yes Xno ey(ies) identified that are material weaknesses?
-X yes none reported Noncompliance materia al to financial statements noted? yes X no Federal Awards yes X_no X_none reported Type of auditors' repor t issued on compliance for major p orograms Unmodified losed that are required to be with the Uniform Guidance? yes Xno Identification of major programs: Assistance Listing 14.239 14.275 - ent - HOME Investment Partnerships Program ent - Housing Trust Fund Dollar threshold used to Dollar threshold used to distinguish between type A and type B programs: \$750,000 Auditee qualifies as lov v-risk auditee? yes X no
+Financial Statements Type of auditors' report issued Unmodified Internal control over financial reporting: Material weakness(es) identified?Significant deficiency(ies) identified that are yes no not considered to be material weaknesses?
+X yes none reported Noncompliance material to financial statements noted? yes X no Federal Awards Internal control over major programs:Material weakness(es) identified?Significant deficiency(ies) identified that are yes X no not considered to be material weaknesses? yes X none reported Type of auditors' report issued on compliance for major p orograms Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance? yes Xno Identification of major programs: Assistance Listing 14.275 Name of Federal Program U.S. Department of Housing and Urban Developme ent - Housing Trust Fund Dollar threshold used to distinguish between type A and t ype B programs: \$750,000 Auditee qualifies as low-risk auditee? yes X no

-Schedule of Findings and Questioned Costs, continued For the year ended December 31, 2021
+Schedule of Findings and Questioned Costs, continued For the year ended December 31, 2022